 \subsection{Acknowledgments}

 The author would like to thank Kathryn Mann for introducing him to automatic continuity and the many techniques used in Section \ref{tools}.
-Thank you to the organizers of the 2019 AIM workshop for surfaces of infinite-type.
+Thank you to the organizers of the 2019 AIM workshop for surfaces of infinite type.
 Thank you to Dan Margalit, Roberta Shapiro, and Sanghoon Kwak for comments on an earlier draft.
-The author acknowledges support from NSF grant RTG DMS--1745583.
+Thank you to an anonymous referee for carefully reading this paper.